 -

 Censer.
 Bronze.
 XIX century.
-Bronze censer with a circular base and a cup shape with a lid with elaborate lines and simple openwork elements inspired by antique pieces.
+Bronze censer with a circular base and cup shape with a lid with elaborate lines and simple openwork elements that is inspired by antique pieces.
 It has metal chains that join it to the usual piece with a ring.
 Certain lines and decorative motifs are reminiscent of some Spanish works from the 17th and 18th centuries.

 · Size: 10x10x16 cms.